awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 This section includes examples of cron and rate expressions for maintenance windows\.

-Unlike State Manager associations, maintenance windows support all cron and rate expressions, including values other than 0 \(zero\) in the seconds field\.
+Unlike State Manager associations, maintenance windows support all cron and rate expressions\.
+This includes support for values in the seconds field\. \(Note: Zero \(0\) is not supported in the seconds field\.\)

 For example, the following 6\-field cron expression runs a maintenance window at 9:30 AM every day: